Year - 2023

 🍽 lunch

 After breakfast we board the Grand Canyon Railway passenger train which departs at 9:30 am and arrives at the south rim of the Grand Canyon at 11:45 am.
 You will have around 4 hours to explore the trails that run along the south rim.
 The train departs the south rim at 3:30 pm arriving back in Williams at 5:45pm.
 We then depart Williams by hiway for the one hour drive to Sedona, Arizona.
 Sedona is famous worldwide for a place to come and relax and leave the everyday stress behind.
 People come to this area for spiritual and personal enrichment.
 From healing massage treatments, yoga, spas, salons and retreats, Sedona is said to have something to offer everyone.
 This area is considered to be a haven for spiritual wellness, due to the numerous energy vortexes that encompass the region.
 It is said that the massive red rock formations around Sedona give off a special energy that heals body and soul.
-We will spend two nights here.
+We will spend two nights here at the 2 star Dreamcatcher Inn of Sedona.

 🍽 breakfast, dinner